Need Help? Here are some popular links!

 For information about Missouri requirements for make-up days related to inclement weather (snow days), please visit the following Missouri Department of Elementary and Secondary Education webpage at https://dese.mo.gov/financial-admin-services/school-governance/school-calendar.

 We recognize that creating a safe learning environment is a critical part of helping each child achieve academic success.
-This year, we will introduce Sprigeo, a new online system that parents, guardians, and students can use to report bullying incidents and school safety threats.
-Sprigeo will give our stakeholders another medium for communicating with our school administration when bullying or school safety incidents occur.
+Sprigeo is an online system that parents, guardians, and students can use to report bullying incidents and school safety threats.
+Sprigeo gives our stakeholders another medium for communicating with our school administration when bullying or school safety incidents occur.
 All information sent through the Sprigeo system goes directly to school administrators through a secure online connection.
 For more information about Sprigeo, please click here.
 Para obtener más información sobre Sprigeo, haga clic aquí.
 Links are now live under the PARENTS and STUDENTS tabs at the top right of the district homepage or to submit a tip, please click here.